NFL-League wants COVID-19 vaccine mandate, as players' vaccination rate hits 93% | Sports-Games

 "I honestly don't understand where that came from," NFL General Counsel Lawrence Ferazani told reporters on Thursday.
 "We've been discussing with the players' association mandatory vaccination from the start."
 Ferazani said the league "would still love to see that mandate go into effect tomorrow."

-The NFLPA did not immediately respond to a request for comment.
+The NFLPA's assistant executive director of external affairs, George Atallah, said in a written statement that the union and player leadership "did not believe mandating vaccines for players was the best approach."
+"We know vaccines are effective but we also know our strict protocols - when followed - are effective, as we proved last year," said Atallah.

 The back-and-forth was the latest sign of tension between the league and the union, after a spat earlier this year over in-person voluntary workouts, with some players objecting over concerns related to the pandemic.
+The two parties are also at odds over the frequency of testing for COVID-19: The league said it proposed weekly testing for vaccinated players, while the NFLPA has called for daily tests.

 With the vaccination rate among players hovering around 75% a month ago, the NFL informed teams that COVID-19 outbreaks among non-vaccinated players could lead to forfeits and loss of pay if games could not be rescheduled.
 The measure may have prompted broader adoption of the COVID-19 vaccine, with roughly 7% of players unvaccinated two weeks ahead of the 2021 season kickoff and all 30 stadiums expected to host full-capacity games.